mshakya/PiReT-OME/README.md

 ./bioconda_INSTALL.SH
 ```

 PiReT uses bioinformatic tools, many of which are available in [bioconda](https://bioconda.github.io).
-For installing `PiReT` we have provided a script `bioconda_INSTALL.sh` that checks if the required dependencies are in your path and installs if they are not found (download binaries within the PiReT directory and adds the path to your `~/.bashrc` or `~/.bash_profile`) it.
+For installing `PiReT` we have provided a script `bioconda_INSTALL.sh` that checks if the required dependencies are in your path and installs if they are not found (download binaries within the PiReT directory and adds the path to your `~/.bashrc` or `~/.bash_profile`).
 Additionally, `sudo` privileges are not needed for installation.
 A log of all installation can be found in `install.log`

 ##Test
 We have provided small test data set to check if the installation was successful or not.
 Test `.fastq` files can be found in `test_data/fastqs` and corresponding reference fasta files are found in `test_data/data`.
 To run the test: